mblayman/django-temporal-demo/README.md

   selecting the right user.
 * This code is not going to production.
 Please, do NOT blindly copy/paste without thinking about what your code needs to do.
+* Assuming use of NGROK_URL so the demo will not run without setting a value in a `.env` file.
+The value could be anything, but the notifications won't work without a publicly resolvable URL.

 ## Plan